Florida Senate backs sheriff’s ouster over Parkland shooting

-The 25-15 vote for removal was no surprise in the Republican-dominated Senate, considering that the Rules Committee just two days earlier had sided with the governor’s decision to oust Broward County Sheriff Scott Israel.
+The 25-15 vote for removal in the Republican-dominated Senate was no surprise, considering that the Senate Rules Committee just two days earlier had sided with the governor’s decision to oust Broward County Sheriff Scott Israel.

-Israel’s supporters said his removal would embolden DeSantis and future governors in removing other elected officials for political reasons.
+Israel’s supporters, including a key Republican, said his removal would embolden DeSantis and future governors in removing other elected officials for political reasons.